xianghui/javascript101/content/lessons/1-6-arrays.md

 There are a number of common array methods defined in `Array.prototype`.
 To see the whole list of these methods, type `[]` and expand the `__proto__` field in the developer console.
-When manipulating with arrays, there are 2 types of methods - those that modifies the array directly, and those that return a new array.
+When manipulating with arrays, there are 2 types of methods - those that modify the array directly, and those that return a new array.

 ![](images/array_methods.png 'Array methods')